 The Aflac Cancer and Blood Disorders of Children’s Healthcare of Atlanta Blood and Marrow Transplant (BMT) Program is one of the largest in the nation.
-But to us, your child is more than a number.
-Your child deserves the best care designed just for him.
+But, your child is more than a number to our team.
+Your child deserves outstanding care designed just for him.
 In fact, we believe your child deserves the best care possible.

-A BMT can be used to treat many types of malignant (cancerous) diseases and nonmalignant (noncancerous) disorders, such as:
+A BMT can be used to treat many types of malignant (cancerous) diseases and nonmalignant (noncancerous) diseases, such as:

 - Blood cancers: Leukemia and lymphoma

-- Solid tumor cancers: Neuroblastoma, certain brain tumors
+- Solid tumor cancers: Neuroblastoma and certain brain tumors

-- Noncancerous blood and genetic disorders: Sickle cell disease, thalassemia, stem cell disorders (aplastic anemia, Fanconi anemia, paroxysmal nocturnal hemoglobinuria, myelodysplastic syndromes), phagocyte disorders, histiocyte disorders, immune deficiency syndromes (Wiskott-Aldrich syndrome), metabolic storage diseases (Hurler’s syndrome)
+- Noncancerous blood and genetic disorders: Sickle cell disease, thalassemia, bone marrow failure (aplastic anemia, Fanconi anemia, paroxysmal nocturnal hemoglobinuria, myelodysplastic syndromes), phagocyte disorders, histiocyte disorders, immune deficiency syndromes (Wiskott-Aldrich syndrome), metabolic storage diseases (Hurler’s syndrome)